-Health insurance in Portugal can be a complex system although reportedly provides access to a good healthcare system, ranked as the world’s 12th best by the World Health Organisation (WHO).
+Health insurance in Portugal can be a complex system, although it provides access to a good healthcare system.
+The Portuguese system is ranked as the world’s 12th best by the World Health Organisation.
 The system has improved considerably in recent years, although some services still lag behind other parts of Europe.

-This guide provided by international health insurer Bupa Global explains who can access state healthcare in Portugal, how to take out health insurance in Portugal and when to consider private health insurance in Portugal.
+This guide explains who can access state healthcare in Portugal, how to take out health insurance in Portugal, and when to consider private health insurance in Portugal.
 It covers:

 - Who needs Portuguese health insurance?